Jimmy McHugh

 James Francis McHugh (July 10, 1894 – May 23, 1969) was an American composer.
 One of the most prolific songwriters from the 1920s to the 1950s, he is credited with over 500 songs.
 His songs were recorded by many artists, including Chet Baker, June Christy, Bing Crosby, Marlene Dietrich, Deanna Durbin, Ella Fitzgerald, Judy Garland, Adelaide Hall, Billie Holiday, Beverly Kenney, Bill Kenny, The Everly Brothers, Peggy Lee, Carmen Miranda, Nina Simone, Frank Sinatra, and Dinah Washington.

 Career

-McHugh began his career in his hometown of Boston, Massachusetts, United States, where he published about a dozen songs with local publishers.
+McHugh who was of Irish descent began his career in his hometown of Boston, Massachusetts, United States, where he published about a dozen songs with local publishers.
 His first success was with the World War I song "Keep the Love-Light Burning in the Window Till the Boys Come Marching Home", and this also came near the start of a decade-long collaboration with lyricist Jack Caddigan.
 After struggling in a variety of jobs, including rehearsal pianist for the Boston Opera House and pianist-song plugger for Irving Berlin's publishing company, in 1921, at the age of 26, McHugh relocated to New York City.
 Eventually finding employment as a professional manager with the music publisher Jack Mills Inc., it was there that McHugh published his first real hit, "Emaline", and briefly teamed up with Irving Mills as The Hotsy Totsy Boys to write the hit song "Everything Is Hotsy Totsy Now".